Cal-Maine: Recent history

 In November 2023, the company was found liable in a lawsuit alleging that it colluded, along with Rose Acre Farms, United Egg Producers, and United States Egg Marketers, to reduce the supply of eggs and increase prices between 2004 and 2008.
 The plaintiffs in the case, a group of large food manufacturers led by Kraft Foods, originally filed the long-running lawsuit in 2011, but it did not reach trial until October 2023.

-In March 2024, Cal-Maine acquired a broiler processing plant, hatchery and feed mill in Dexter, Missouri from the American multinational food processing corporation, Tyson Foods for an undisclosed amount.
+In March 2024, Cal-Maine acquired a broiler processing plant, hatchery and feed mill in Dexter, Missouri, from the American multinational food processing corporation, Tyson Foods for an undisclosed amount.
 In June 2024, a group of poultry farmers filed a lawsuit against Cal-Maine and Tyson Foods, alleging that the companies had conspired to prevent a competing meatpacking company from purchasing the Dexter facility in violation of Missouri's antitrust laws.

 Cal-Maine Foods received $44.8 million in taxpayer funded USDA Indemnity payments for exterminating flocks due to avian influenza.
 The birds were killed using the controversial killing method known as ventilation shutdown plus.

 In 2025, watchdog journalism complained to the US federal government that Cal-Maine and other large egg producers might be engaged in profiteering and collusion from the bird flu outbreak at the expense of small farmers, which caused a national egg shortage and drove up the commodity price of eggs.
 This was prompted by higher profits and the fact that Cal-Maine hens had not died from bird flu.
 The US Department of Justice Antitrust Division began investigating Cal-Maine.

+In June 2026, the Justice Department and 17 states reached a proposed settlement with Cal-Maine and two other egg producers over allegations that the companies had coordinated bids submitted to an egg-price reporting service, artificially inflating egg prices between 2022 and 2025.
+Under the proposed settlement, the three producers agreed collectively to pay $3.3 million and donate 53 million eggs to food banks and other nonprofit organizations.
+The companies did not admit wrongdoing, and the settlement remained subject to court approval.